 I booked in concrete to be delivered.
 I was quoted £318 for 2.5 cubic metre to be delivered after 9:30 am.
 Didn’t turn up on time so i called.
 At 10:30 I as told their truck had broken down and they couldn’t make it.
 I asked to keep me updated.
 Never heard from them again.
 The following week booked in with exactamix at £345 for friday afternoon as it was my day-off.
 Received a call they also couldn’t make it today, Monday would be possible.
 I had used them before at least they had the courtesy to keep me informed.
 I remembered seeing a concrete truck driving past one day.
 G&L concrete, called them booked in for the following day at £300.
 Third time lucky.
 Job done in 1 hour and they cleaned up perfectly.

 The day after.
 Note the colour is more brown than usual.
 This is because the colour of the sand in the concrete mix was a red rather than the usual orange/brown sand.
 I can start brick-laying tommorow.

 I cut an extra wide DPC to size and placed it on a thin bed of mortar.
 I trimmed the DPM and tucked approx 1 inch over the DPC.

-To assist it keeping it level I clamped on a piece of timber.
+To assist keeping the brickwork level I clamped on a piece of timber as a guide.
 I got to almost to the level of the pad stones and measured the length for the RSJ.
 Using my laser measure I measured the length twice to be on the safe side.
 Any mistakes will be costly.
-Just the longest length is over £500!
+Just the longest RSJ length is over £500!